timer 4 mins

 Would I Change Things?

 The whole six and a half years of my brain cancer journey has put things into perspective.
-Now, with my eyebrows grow back, the pub no longer intimidates me.
+Now, with my eyebrows grown back, the pub no longer intimidates me.
 But I reserve pub visits and coffee dates only for those precious, constant, dependable few.
 Looking back I have learnt so much about myself and my relationships that I wonder if I’d change what happened to me.
 I feel I can see people for who they really are now.
 I understand the grey a lot more - relationships are much more complicated than just 'good' or 'bad'.

 Victoria Wild is a Brain Cancer Survivor, now six and a half years post-diagnosis.